 Each restaurant in the 7-strong Bone Daddies group (inclusive of sister restaurant Flesh & Buns) delivers a distinctive experience created specifically to mix both Japanese and London contemporary culture.

-There is a contrast of rich-toned timbers used for the host stations and counter tops while other elements of the restaurant are left uncovered to showcase details such as the scaffold-pole table legs and staircase fixings.
+Contrasting rich-toned timbers were used for the host stations and countertops.
+Other elements are left uncovered to showcase scaffold-pole table legs and staircase fixings.

-The team foraged for old reclaimed lights to create an awesome display of hung pendants in the front window, and again to group over the dining tables, creating an interesting yet inviting feel both diners and diners-to-be.
+Reclaimed lights create a display of hung pendants in the front window and above the dining tables, creating an interesting and inviting feel both diners and diners-to-be.

-References were also pulled from the chaotic street scene of any densely-populated downtown Japanese city with intensely clustered signage, each fighting for attention, making for a lively over-bar feature.
+References were pulled from the chaotic street scene of any densely-populated downtown Japanese city with intensely clustered signage.

-The space allows for many special dining experiences; the ground floor walls are clad in antique mirror with reclaimed timber uprights to shelter the space and replicate the façade of old Japanese street shops, whilst upstairs the central canopy feature floats above two large oak-top tables with suspended noren panels to create a sense of privacy.
+The ground floor walls are clad in antique mirror with reclaimed timber uprights to shelter the space and replicate the façade of old Japanese street shops.
+Upstairs the central canopy feature floats above two large oak-top tables with suspended noren panels to create a sense of privacy.